dankerizer/dankerizer/README.md

 I'm building products and stuff that I think are missing and share them with people!

-❤️ Love Laravel, WordPress and ReactJS with NextJs
+❤️ Love Laravel, WordPress and ReactJS with NextJs now Svelte

 ### Currently working on:
 - [Dankedev Academy](https://www.dankedev.com) - Web Developer Academy for Newbie (Indonesian Language)